What’s the average pay for a speech–language pathologist?

 Adjust down if you’re early in your career and up if you’re more experienced.
 For example, if you’ve worked fewer than 3 years, the median is actually $54,909.
 If you’ve worked over 28 years, the median is $83,000.
 (1)

-IMPORTANT: School-based SLPs generally just don’t need (and shouldn’t use) this pay data when choosing a job.
+IMPORTANT: School-based SLPs generally don’t need (and shouldn’t use) this pay data when choosing a job.
 Why?
-Most school salaries are public record, so you don’t need to estimate!
-Simply Google “salary schedule” and your city and school district, and you’ll find the exact salary you can expect for the districts in your city.
+Because most school salaries are public record, so you don’t need to estimate!
+Simply Google “salary schedule” and your city and school district, and you’ll find the exact salary to expect for the districts in your city.

 Part-time hourly | Full-time hourly | Per-visit |